jshimas/karma/README.md

 #### Unregistered System User (Volunteer) can:

 1. View the list/calendar of volunteer activities.
-2. View a specific volunteer activity proposal.
+2. View a specific volunteer activity info.
 3. Log in to the system.

 #### Registered System User (Volunteer) can:

 1. View the list of volunteer activities.
-2. View a specific volunteer activity proposal.
+2. View a specific volunteer activity info.
 3. Submit an application for volunteer work.
 4. View and edit their profile.
-5. View a list of recommendations.
+5. View a list of invitations.
-6. Accept or reject pending recommendations.
+6. Accept or reject pending invitations.
 7. Write feedback about an organization.
 8. Accumulate volunteer hours to acquire sponsor discount codes.

 #### Registered System User (Organization) can:

-1. Manage volunteer positions: view, edit, delete, create.
+1. Manage volunteer activities: view, edit, delete, create.
 2. Write recommendations for volunteers.
 3. View the list of available volunteers.
 4. View a volunteer's profile.